kernelwernel/VMAware/docs/documentation.md

 }
 ```

-The reason why this exists is because it can be useful for debugging purposes.
+The reason why this exists is because it can be useful for debugging and infodumping purposes.
 It should be noted that the "VM::" part is not included in the string output, so that's based on the programmer's choice if it should remain in the string or not.
 The example given above is obviously useless since the whole code can be manually handwritten, but the function is especially convenient if it's being used with [`VM::technique_vector`](#variables).
 For example:

 ```cpp
 #include "vmaware.hpp"